Purshia glandulosa

-Purshia glandulosa is a species of flowering plant in the rose family known by the common names antelope bitterbrush, desert bitterbrush, Mojave antelope brush.
+Purshia glandulosa is a species of flowering plant in the rose family known by the common names antelope bitterbrush, desert bitterbrush, Mojave antelope brush, and cliff-rose.

 Distribution

 The plant is endemic to the southwestern United States, where it occurs in California, Arizona, southern Nevada, and Utah.
 It is found in the Great Basin region, Mojave Desert, and chaparral-sagebrush scrub ecotone in the Eastern Sierra Nevada, Tehachapi Mountains, Eastern Transverse Ranges, and Peninsular Ranges.
 Other habitats include pinyon-juniper woodland, conifer forest, and Joshua tree woodland.